 Most of the stalls are raw fish, and most still twitching.
 One even has an aquarium to guarantee freshness.
 The centermost stall is a dining area that serves seasonal seafood rice bowls.

 As this was the first of several stops for me on a hot summer day, I didn’t risk taking anything fresh, but instead opted for something from the dried snacks booth.
 I debated a moment on the pressed squid jerky, which the vendor was eager to show me changed taste and texture over a fire.
-However, amaebi, literally “sweet shrimp,” is a Kanazawa specialty straight from the Sea of Japan (also known as the East Sea), and the dried version offered here was particularly scrumptious.
+However, amaebi, literally “sweet shrimp,” is a Kanazawa specialty straight from the Sea of Japan (a.k.a. the East Sea).
+The dried version offered here was particularly scrumptious.

 Kouji Park and Yamato Soy Sauce & Miso Co.